 It’s not quite like the old song “If Only I Could Play the Piano,” but for someone who never even finished Beyer, there wasn’t much I could do.
-To make matters worse, the piano I used to tinker with from time to time had to be given away when I moved.

 Even so, I kept thinking — if only I could play Beethoven’s piano sonatas…